qzhangit/TransAnno-Net/README.md

 ```python
 python predict.py
 ```
 And congratulations, you have just used TransAnno-Net for your own data!
+Please feel free to let us know if you have any questions.

 # Data
 The data can be downloaded from these links. <br>